devmws/PSG-starter/README.md

 $ npm i
 $ gulp
 ```
-after executing the above commands, if everything goes well with you, it will automatically open the default browser on your system and navigating to the server which just created locally.
+after executing the above commands, if everything goes well with you, it will automatically open the default browser on your system and navigate to the server which just created locally.
 All that you need to do now is applying some changes, then the watchers will start running.

 # License ![](https://img.shields.io/pypi/l/ansicolortags.svg)